PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 pruning, terminal and late-layout boundaries, QKV policy, dependencies, and TensorFlow behavior remain unchanged.

+The guarded Conv/Pool output-transpose result is now retained as `_terminal_convpool_output_passthrough_stats`.
+Its owner prunes unused tensors unconditionally, so the one-counter dictionary remains observation-only and has no consumer.

+The focused owner/branch/boundary gate passes `398 passed in 20.60s`, and the branch-changed broad suite passes `1656 passed in 28.18s`.
+The terminal layout guard, no-layout safe-reduction fallback, HardSigmoid successor, dependencies, and TensorFlow behavior remain unchanged.

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should audit the guarded `_optimize_convpool_output_transpose_nhwc_passthrough_chains()` result and every other production form of that owner.
-The retained terminal shape-extract and fanout results, terminal Singleton/MaxPool sequence, no-layout fallback branch, and cleanup evidence semantics must remain fixed.
+The next characterized unit should audit the raw `_optimize_transpose_dequant_hardsigmoid_quantize_bridges()` result and every other production form of that owner.
+The guarded Conv/Pool/no-layout branch, following late dequant/unary/fanout cluster, and cleanup evidence semantics must remain fixed.
 All retained SiNet callback results, Singleton/Reshape policies, three QKV result forms, and the late summary must also remain fixed.
 Mean/attention tuples and the preceding BatchMatMul results must remain observation-only and policy guarded.
 The retained `_terminal_normalization_pad_stats` also remains observation-only because it